LaMonte Wade Jr Player Props: Giants vs. Reds

-The San Francisco Giants, including LaMonte Wade Jr (.214 batting average in his past 10 games), battle starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Monday at 7:10 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .250 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants versus the Cincinnati Reds, with Luke Weaver on the mound, on July 18 at 7:10 PM ET.

-He reached base in all three of his plate appearances (2-for-2) in his last game against the Pirates.
+In his previous game, he reached base in all three of his plate appearances (2-for-2) against the Pirates.

 LaMonte Wade Jr Game Info & Props vs. the Reds